envoyproxy/data-plane-api/docs/root/intro/arch_overview/redis.rst

 At the protocol level, pipelines are supported.
 MULTI (transaction block) is not.
 Use pipelining wherever possible for the best performance.

 At the command level, Envoy only supports commands that can be reliably hashed to a server.
-Therefore, all supported commands contain a key.
+PING is the only exception, which Envoy responds to immediately with PONG.
+Arguments to PING are not allowed.
+All other supported commands must contain a key.
 Supported commands are functionally identical to the original Redis command except possibly in failure scenarios.

 For details on each command's usage see the official `Redis command reference <https://redis.io/commands>`_.